racheltr248/UFOs/README.md

 ![Filters in use](./report_images/filters_in_use.PNG)

+The page for the final project can be found here: https://racheltr248.github.io/UFOs/

 ## Summary
 While the final webpage is dynamic and provides the desired filters, there are some issues that could be rectified with additional development.